d-eisen/portfolio/content/jh.md

 # The Design Challenge

-The committee to elect Jim Haadsma wanted a new website for Jim’s upcoming campain for re-election to the Mighichan State House of Representatives 62nd District.
-The client was interested in a site the presented a professional and inviting look that emphasized Jim’s strengths as a candiate.
-The client also wanted to make available a full set of campain tools including a donation form and volunteer sign up.
+The committee to elect Jim Haadsma wanted a new website for Jim’s upcoming campaign for re-election to the Michigan State House of Representatives, 62nd District.
+The client was interested in a site the presented a professional and inviting look that emphasized Jim’s strengths as a candidate.
+The client also wanted to make available a full set of campaign tools including a donation form and volunteer sign up.

 # Users and Audience